ollien/twine/docs/twine.md

 [2025-07-27 20:29:57.837534Z] #PID<0.177.0> - Enum.filter([4, 5, 6], #Function<42.39164016/1 in :erl_eval.expr/6>)
 ```

-We can also use `show_outcome: true` to output the return value and location the code returns to.
+We can also use `show_outcome: true` to output the return value and location
+the code returns to.
+Note that this option is not suitable for hot recursive
+code paths - see [Function Outcomes](#function-outcomes) for more details.
 ```elixir
 iex> require Twine
 iex> Twine.print_calls(Enum.filter([head | rest], func), 5, show_outcome: true)